Setup AWS RDS in PyCharm

 All of DataGrip’s features are also available in many other IDEs from JetBrains like IntelliJ IDEA, PhpStorm, PyCharm, RubyMine, Rider and GoLand.

 I will goto the database section.
-Click on the plus (+) button then hover to Data Source and PostgreSQL.
+Click + and then hover Data Source and PostgreSQL.

 If you receive any message like “Download missing driver files” then make sure to download it.